origami-games/origami-games.github.io/_posts/2019-03-09-installation.md

   nav: wiki
 ---

 **Important:** These maps use Minecraft 1.14 or higher.
-You must play in the latest snapshot or, if 1.14 has been released, the latest release.
+You must play in the latest release.
 {: .notice--warning}

 ## **Imperius' Return**